 Results of genetic tests can provide a sense of relief from uncertainty and help people make informed decisions about managing their health care.
 For example, a positive result can help patients find prevention, monitoring, and treatment options.
 Test for certain hereditary diseases can also help people make decisions about having children.
 And screening of babies can identify genetic disorders early in life before they manifest, thus allowing treatment to begin immediately.

 As much as we may have curiosity about these tests, most are not reimbursable by Medicare.

 Federal law provides that no Medicare payment may be made for preventive screening tests except for those specifically authorized by statute.
 An example of one authorized by statute is a prostate-specific antigen test to screen for prostate cancer.

 Since Medicare considers predictive tests to be screening tests, genetic tests for this purpose are not covered by Medicare.
 However, genetic tests used to diagnose or determine treatment in the presence of signs and symptoms of disease can be covered by Medicare.

 A common use of genetic tests in the Medicare population is to assist in determining cancer treatment.
-Genetic tests can be used to predict optimal chemotherapy regimens and avoid exposing patients to ineffective or overly toxic regimens.
+Medicare will pay for genetic tests if a doctor needs to predict optimal chemotherapy regimens and avoid exposing cancer patients to ineffective or overly toxic regimens.

 This is where things get tricky.
 If you have a symptom or if a doctor believes you have cancer, Medicare will pay for the testing if ordered by your physician.
 We have seen, however, technicians from genetic testing companies trolling community health fairs and senior centers with offers of “free health screenings.”
 Sometimes local churches are also duped into offering these events.